-Changes in Assumptions
+Changes in Assumptions:

-- (a) The valuation report as of July 1, 2017, increased the discount rate from 2.71% to 3.13%. - (b) The valuation report as of July 1, 2018, made the following changes: - The discount rate decreased from 3.13% to 2.98%. - Baseline per capital costs were adjusted to reflect 2018 claims and enrollment, and retiree contributions were updated based on 2019 premiums.
-The impact of the high cost tax was revisited, reflecting updated plan premiums. - The percentage of future retirees assumed to elect medical coverage was adjusted based on recent plan experience. - Demographic assumptions were revised for the Teachers' Retirement System of Louisiana, Louisiana School Employers' Retirement System, and Louisiana State Police Retirement System to reflect recent experience studies. - Mortality assumptions for members in LASERS were updated from using projection scale MP-2017 to using projection scale MP-2018.
+- The valuation report as of July 1, 2017 increased the discount rate from 2.71% to 3.13%. - The valuation report as of July 1, 2018 made the following changes: - (a) The discount rate decreased from 3.13% to 2.98%. - (b) Baseline per capita costs were adjusted to reflect 2018 claims and enrollment, and retiree contributions were updated based on 2019 premiums.
+The impact of the high cost excise tax was revisited, reflecting updated plan premiums. - (c) The percentage of future retirees assumed to elect medical coverage was adjusted based on recent plan experience. - (d) Demographic assumptions were revised for the Teachers' Retirement System of Louisiana, Louisiana School Employees Retirement System, and Louisiana State Police Retirement System to reflect recent studies. - (e) Mortality assumptions for members in LASERS were updated from using projection scale MP-2017 to using projection scale MP-2018. - The valuation report as of July 1, 2019 made the following changes: - (a) The discount rate decreased from 2.98% to 2.79%. - (b) Baseline per capita costs were adjusted to reflect 2019 claims and enrollment, and retiree contributions were updated based on 2020 premiums. - (c) Life insurance contributions were updated to reflect 2020 premium schedules. - (d) The impact of the High Cost Excise Tax was removed.
+The High Cost Excise Tax was repealed in December 2019. - (e) Demographic assumptions were revised for the Louisiana State Employees' Retirement System to reflect the recent experience study.